-By: Katie Sheehan – Contributing Writer
+By: Catherine Sheehan – Contributing Writer

 On Monday we celebrated Columbus Day, a day observed annually in the United States to honor Christopher Columbus on the day he reached the Americas back in 1492.